 Two Ingredient Tahini Paste

 Tahini paste is great to have on hand, especially if you like to cook.
 And by cooking I mean Middle Eastern/Mediterranean recipes.
 For example, tahini is needed to make hummus, and who doesn’t like hummus?
 It’s also one of the main ingredients in baba ganoush (roasted eggplant dip).
 Tahini is required to make tahini sauce, which is served over falafel, shawarma, and other grilled meats.
-Tahini is also used to make halva, a Middle Eastern fudge-like dessert.
+Tahini is also used to make halva, a Middle Eastern fudge-like dessert, and my own creation, tahini fudge.
 One of my favorite ways of eating oatmeal is with a Middle Eastern twist; with tahini and date syrup swirled in.
 If that’s a recipe that might interest you, leave a comment and I will work on posting the recipe!

 Cherish Your Mom!